darinnstathos/azure-network-protocols/README.md

 <h4>Part 2: Network Security Groups in Action</h4>

-<p>Now that we have pinged successfully to our Linux VM and have observed connectivity to the internet, we will create a never-ending,perpetual ping to our Linux VM.
+<p>Now that we have pinged successfully to our Linux VM and have observed connectivity to the internet, we will create a never-ending, perpetual ping to our Linux VM.
 This is so we can later witness Network Security Groups and Firewalls in action.</p>

 <strong>What are Network Security Groups in Azure?</strong>